michalstefanow/mcp-bitcoin-server/memory-bank/productContext.md

 ## Problem Statement
 As AI systems become more capable and autonomous, they increasingly need to interact with financial systems, particularly cryptocurrencies like Bitcoin.
 However, there's currently a gap in how AI agents can securely and standardly access Bitcoin functionality.
 This project addresses that gap by providing a Model Context Protocol (MCP) server specifically designed for Bitcoin wallet operations.

-## Use Cases
+## Use Cases (Long-Term Vision)

+*(Note: The following use cases describe the intended long-term functionality.
+The current implementation only provides dummy interfaces.)*

 ### AI Agent as a Service Provider
-- An AI agent offering services (content creation, analysis, coding) can receive Bitcoin payments directly
+- An AI agent offering services (content creation, analysis, coding) could receive Bitcoin payments directly.
-- Payment verification can trigger service delivery automatically
+- Payment verification could trigger service delivery automatically.
-- Transaction history provides a verifiable record of service provision
+- Transaction history could provide a verifiable record of service provision.

 ### AI-Managed Financial Operations
-- AI systems can monitor and manage Bitcoin holdings
+- AI systems could monitor and manage Bitcoin holdings.
-- Automated transfers based on predefined conditions or triggers
+- Automated transfers could be based on predefined conditions or triggers.
-- Portfolio management and threshold-based transactions
+- Portfolio management and threshold-based transactions could be enabled.

 ### Cross-System Value Transfer
-- AI agents can transfer value between different systems or platforms
+- AI agents could transfer value between different systems or platforms.
-- Enable microtransactions for granular service billing
+- Microtransactions could be enabled for granular service billing.
-- Support for tipping or rewarding other AI or human contributors
+- Support for tipping or rewarding other AI or human contributors could be added.

-## Key Functionality
+## Key Functionality (Current State: Dummy Interfaces)

+The server currently exposes the following tool interfaces with placeholder (dummy) implementations:

-### Wallet Management
+### Wallet Address (`get_address` tool)
-- Creation of new Bitcoin wallets with proper key security
-- Management of multiple wallets for different purposes or users
-- Recovery mechanisms for wallet backup and restoration
+- **Intention:** Provide a Bitcoin address for receiving payments.
+- **Current State:** Returns a hardcoded testnet address.
+Does not involve real key management or address generation.

-### Transaction Handling
+### Transaction Sending (`send_transaction` tool)
-- Sending Bitcoin to any valid address
+- **Intention:** Send Bitcoin to a specified address.
-- Transaction fee estimation and management
-- Transaction status monitoring and confirmation tracking
+- **Current State:** Accepts address and amount parameters, performs basic validation via schema, and returns a hardcoded dummy transaction ID.
+Does not perform balance checks, signing, or broadcasting.

-### Balance and History
+### Balance Checking (`get_balance` tool)
-- Real-time balance checking across wallets
-- Transaction history retrieval and filtering
-- Address monitoring for incoming payments
+- **Intention:** Check the current wallet balance.
+- **Current State:** Returns a hardcoded dummy balance.
+Does not query the network or track UTXOs.

+*(Note: Features like wallet creation/management, key recovery, fee estimation, transaction history, etc., are not yet implemented or exposed as tools.)*

 ## User Experience Goals